netsec-ethz/hercules/README.md

     sudo numactl -l --cpunodebind=netdev:<device> -- \
         ./hercules -i <device> -q 0 -l <sender addr> -d <receiver addr> -t path/to/file.bin
     ```
-   **Warning**: this command will attempt to send at a rate of 40 Gbps!
-   To start, or if your sender or receiver NIC is not fast enough, use `-p` to set a more reasonable rate-limit.

 * Both `<receiver addr>` and `<sender addr>` are SCION/IPv4 addresses with UDP port, e.g. `17-ffaa:0:1102,[172.16.0.1]:10000`
 * The `numactl` is optional but has a huge effect on performance on systems with multiple numa nodes.
-* See source code (or `-h`) for additional options
+* See source code for additional options
-* You should be able to omit `-l`

 ## Protocol